 I went over the pencil lines with a black felt tip pen and then added the colours using brush pens.
 I picked out just a few colours, repeating them in the drawing to add some unity across the image and then filled in the rest of the areas in green.

 It was quite fun doing this as it is not something I would have normally tried and whilst the colours could have been more smoothly applied with a brush and paint I am wary of doing a painting rather than a drawing.
-It is interesting as before I started this course I would have been drawn to the more precise nature of artists such as Patrick Caulfield, with quite controlled application of marks and paint, but now I am beginning to move more towards freer gestural drawing where you can see the energy in the marks of the artist.
+It is interesting as before I started this course I would have been drawn to the more precise nature of artists such as Patrick Caulfield, with quite controlled application of marks, paint and colour, but now I am beginning to move more towards freer gestural drawing where you can see the energy in the marks of the artist.
 Perhaps that is what my tutor intended by suggesting I look at this artist?

 Following my reflection on progress to date, I decided to revisit the Sketch Walk as I was never really happy with my original pencil sketches.
 I thought I would experiment with changing my viewpoint this time and do a sketch walk looking down to find textures and shapes.
 I visited Ramsgate Harbour early on a Sunday morning before too many people arrived.

 I had an idea to make each sketch like an individual paving stone so decided I would draw each sketch within a 6×6 inch frame.
 I made a template so I could draw this frame on any of the papers I had brought with me to save time whilst out.

 Before arriving I thought I might just end up with views of concrete and paving stones of various colours but found the harbour to have an amazing range of materials, structures and textures; I could easily have drawn twenty different views rather than just four.
 I used a picture finder with a grid to look down through so that I looked straight down each time rather than at an angle.

 - Pencil – The smooth white diamond shape contrasting with the rough of the flint pavement repair draw me to this image.